SamirTalwar/talks/use-your-type-system.md

 We lose information like this, though; by just selecting a value from this enum, we've lost *why* the relevant operation failed.
 So let's make them full-blown classes instead:

-    public class RequestException extends Exception { ... }
+    public abstract class RequestException extends Exception { ... }

-    public class ResourceNotFoundException extends RequestException {
+    public final class ResourceNotFoundException extends RequestException {
         public ResourceNotFoundException(ResourceId id) { ... }
     }

-    public class DatabaseQueryException extends RequestException { ... }
+    public final class DatabaseQueryException extends RequestException { ... }

-    public class TemplateFormattingException extends RequestException { ... }
+    public final class TemplateFormattingException extends RequestException { ... }

 They don't *have* to be exceptions, but it's a nice way to bridge the two worlds.
-Now we can write something that truly handles all edge cases:
+Now we can create a new type that truly handles all edge cases.
+I'm going to call it [`Either`][Data.Either].
+This implementation is fictional, but there are plenty of real implementations with the same name out there.

     @Path("/properties")
-    public class PropertiesResource {
+    public final class PropertiesResource {
         @GET
         @Path("/{propertyId}")
         public Response propertyDetails(@PathParam("propertyId") PropertyId id) {